PritamChakrabortyShuvo/Shell-Scripting/01-Shell_Scripting_Theoritical_Concepts.md

 1. Nested **`if-else`** structures allow for deeper levels of condition checking.
 2. Avoid overly complex nesting; it can make the script harder to read.
 3. Use proper indentation for better readability.
-4. Use **`elif`** when possible to simplify logic and reduce the need for multiple levels of nesting.